slash4-de/learn-reactjs/source/day1.rst

 4. Save it
 5. Click on Run

 The project URL is shown in line :code:`Your code is running at https://projectname-username.c9.io`.
 The part after http (including http).
-For example, http://myspot-slash4.c9.io is the URL for us, where myevent is the project name and slash4 is your username.
+For example, http://myspot-slash4.c9.io is the URL for us, where myspot is the project name and slash4 is your username.
 Alternatively, you can find your project URL by clicking on preference icon at top-right corner of workspace.

 .. note::

   JXS - what is JXS?

-   There are multiple ways to write React compoment - using plain vanilla JavaScript and using JXS.
+   There are multiple ways to write React compoments - using plain vanilla JavaScript and using JXS.
 We'll be using JXS all time.

-3. Props
+3. React Props
-########
+##############

-Props is attribute attribute of compoment, mostly useful to pass value to compoment.
+Props are attributes of compoments.
+Mostly they are used to pass values to components.

 .. code:: bash